andrea-rella/A-matrix-free-parallel-solver-for-the-Laplace-equation/README.md

 ## Example

-Here is a simple example of how to setup the code if you whish to change the workflow:
+Here is a simple example of how to setup the code if you wish to change the workflow:

 ```cpp